 Try to avoid cancelling casts for your important combo skills:

-Keep in mind that you don’t need to keep your on your primary target if you’re stacking on it, try to be dynamic with your placement of shades to maximise the number of targets affected by your shade skills.
+Keep in mind that you don’t need to keep your on your primary target if you’re stacking on it, so try to be dynamic with your placement of shades to maximise the number of targets affected by your shade skills.